schardosin/cline-sap-ai-core/README.md

+# Cline for SAP AI Core

+This extension is an adaptation of the original Cline extension, specifically tailored to add support for SAP AI Core.
+It enables users to leverage the capabilities of various advanced language models through their SAP Business Technology Platform (BTP) accounts.

+## Why a Separate Extension?

+While the original Cline extension offers excellent functionality, the maintainers preferred not to incorporate support for external providers they don't know or have direct access to.
+However, we recognized the significant benefits this integration could bring to the SAP community, particularly for those maintaining business applications with access to SAP BTP and SAP AI Core.

+## Key Features

+- Seamless integration with SAP AI Core
+- Access to a wide range of powerful language models
+- Tailored for SAP BTP users

+## Configuration: SAP AI Core Provider

+- From the list of `API Provider`s, select `SAP AI Core`
+- Configure authentication & inference parameters (subjective to your specific AI Core instance):
+  - `AI Core Client Id`
+  - `AI Core Client Secret`
+  - `AI Core Base URL` (e.g. `https://api.ai.prod.eu-central-1.aws.ml.hana.ondemand.com/v2`
+  - `AI Core Auth URL` (e.g. `https://XXX.authentication.eu10.hana.ondemand.com/oauth/token`)
+  - `AI Core Resource Group` (typically `default`)

+> NOTE: Don't forget to append `v2` to the base URL and `/oauth/token` to the auth URL.
+May lead to HTTP 403 responses otherwise.

+## Supported Models

+- Claude 3.7 Sonnet
+- Claude 3.5 Sonnet
+- Claude 3 Sonnet
+- Claude 3 Haiku
+- Claude 3 Opus
+- GPT-4o
+- GPT-4o Mini
+- GPT-4
+- GPT-4.1
+- GPT-4.1 Nano
+- o1
+- o3
+- o3 Mini
+- o4 Mini

+## Model Availability

+Only models that meet **both** of the following criteria can be used:

+1. They are deployed in your Core AI Service instance.
+2. They are included in the [Supported Models](#supported-models) list above.

+## Important Note

+If you're not using SAP AI Core, we highly recommend using the official Cline extension.
+Our extension will periodically incorporate updates from the main Cline project, but may not always have the latest features immediately.

+## Acknowledgments

+We extend our heartfelt gratitude to the Cline team for their outstanding work and contributions to the developer community.
+Their original extension serves as the foundation for this adaptation, and we're thankful for their efforts in creating such a valuable tool.

 <div align="center"><sub>
 English | <a href="https://github.com/cline/cline/blob/main/locales/es/README.md" target="_blank">Español</a> | <a href="https://github.com/cline/cline/blob/main/locales/de/README.md" target="_blank">Deutsch</a> | <a href="https://github.com/cline/cline/blob/main/locales/ja/README.md" target="_blank">日本語</a> | <a href="https://github.com/cline/cline/blob/main/locales/zh-cn/README.md" target="_blank">简体中文</a> | <a href="https://github.com/cline/cline/blob/main/locales/zh-tw/README.md" target="_blank">繁體中文</a> | <a href="https://github.com/cline/cline/blob/main/locales/ko/README.md" target="_blank">한국어</a>
 </sub></div>